-If you’ve bought or sold a home in your personal life, you’re likely familiar with the concept of “escrow” — the process of storing money, titles or anything of value with a neutral third party until all sides have satisfied their obligations.
+Anyone who has bought or sold a home in their personal life is likely familiar with the concept of “escrow” — the process of storing money, titles, or anything of value with a neutral third party until all sides have satisfied their obligations.
 But escrow plays a prominent role in the world of business as well.

-Escrow accounts for buying or selling a business
+Escrow Accounts for Buying or Selling a Business

-The sale of a business can be lengthy and complex process, and the resulting deal can contain thousands of stipulations.
+The sale of a business can be a lengthy and complex process, and the resulting deal can contain thousands of stipulations.
 Escrow accounts for business ensure that funds are secured while all parties fulfill their respective obligations.
-When the transaction is complete, the secured funds are released to seller as contracted.
+When the transaction is complete, the secured funds are released to the seller as contracted.

 This is especially important in the world of online transactions.
 Escrow adds an air of legitimacy in an environment that can leave both buyers and sellers at significant risk.

-Business escrow accounts with a return
+Business Escrow Accounts with a Return